ncatlab/nlab-content/pages/6/6/4/6/16466/content.md

 =--

-One point of abstracting the concept of a [[monoidal category]] is that it allows to prove general statements uniformly for all kinds of tensor products, familar ones and more exotic ones.
+One advantage of abstracting the concept of a [[monoidal category]] is that it allows to prove general statements uniformly for all kinds of tensor products, familar ones and more exotic ones.
 The following lemma \ref{kel1} and remark \ref{CoherenceForMonoidalCategories} are two important such statements.

 +-- {: .num_lemma #kel1}
 ###### Lemma